Our founder

 Louise moved to England in 1955 after being invited by the government to train as a nurse in the newly formed NHS.

-Hard work and determination saw Louise rise through the ranks to become Assistant Superintendent of District Nurses, the first Black senior nursing officer in Manchester.
+Hard work and determination saw Louise rise through the ranks to become Assistant Superintendent of District Nurses, Manchester's first Black senior nursing officer.
 Despite her success, Louise faced discrimination and racism from patients and colleagues alike.

 Sarah Alicia Nisemi Da-Cocodia (Daughter)